andrew/ultimate-awesome/README.md

 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.
+- [awesome-gnss](https://github.com/barbeau/awesome-gnss) - Community list of open-source GNSS software and resources :satellite:.
 - [Awesome-DEM](https://github.com/DahnJ/Awesome-DEM) - Overview of Digital Elevation Model (DEM) datasets.
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
 - [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.
-- [awesome-lowcode](https://github.com/antdimot/awesome-lowcode) - A collection of Awesome low-code development platform (LCDP).
-- [awesome-gnss](https://github.com/barbeau/awesome-gnss) - Community list of open-source GNSS software and resources :satellite:.
 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.